IntelliTree/Copyneuter/README.md

 such as the GPL.

-Copyneuter will not itself be a software license, but a practical agreement to establish in advance //permissive// licenses which will automatically apply to content/code created for a new project, such as between a customer and a software development vendor or subcontractor.
+Copyneuter will not itself be a software license, but a practical agreement to establish in advance **permissive** licenses which will automatically apply to content/code created for a new project, such as between a customer and a software development vendor or subcontractor.